 Don't wait!
 Contact us for a free phone consultation.
 Let us help you figure out your best next steps are.
 The sooner you have a plan of action, the better your chances of taking the correct steps to get the results you want.

+This website is for informational purposes only.
+Using this site or communicating with Eaman & Gabbara Law through this site does not form an attorney/client Relationship.
+This site is legal advertising.
 Nothing stated on this website about the background or experience of Mr. Eaman or Ms. Gabbara should be interpreted as guaranteeing any result in any type of case.
 Discussion of the outcome of any cases on this website does not guarantee that we will obtain the same results in your case.
 Every case is unique, and the outcome of a case is not a certainty until the case is concluded.

 Review of the material or responding to this website does not automatically establish an attorney-client relationship.
-Any information submitted by you, or any inquiry for representation remains confidential and cannot be released by anyone at EAMAN GABBARA, PLLC, without authorization by you, regardless of whether you retain us to represent you or not.
+Any information submitted by you, or any inquiry for representation remains confidential and cannot be released by anyone at EAMAN & GABBARA, PLLC, without authorization by you, regardless of whether you retain us to represent you or not.

 You man pay your invoice online.
 Please click and